JimHaughwout/GADM_DBSCAN/README.md

-`OUTPUT_FILE` | Output data file name | Qualified filename with path `ZOA_SUMMARY_TO_SCREEN` | Print ZOA summary to screen | `True`, `False` `MATPLOT_ZOA_CLUSTERS` | Use `matplotlib` to graph clusters | `True`, `False` `MODE` | Custom distance metric formulat to use.
+`OUTPUT_FILE` | Output data file name | Qualified filename with path `ZOA_SUMMARY_TO_SCREEN` | Print ZOA summary to screen | `True`, `False` `MATPLOT_ZOA_CLUSTERS` | Use `matplotlib` to graph clusters | `True`, `False` `MODE` | Custom distance metric formula to use.
 See below. | See below `DEFAULT_RADIUS` | Default ZOA radius for DBSCAN epsilon, in km | `1.0` `DEFAULT_ROUNDING` | Default rounding in decimal places, for GPS coordinates. | `4` `LOCAL`* | Adjustment factor for coordinates in same  neighborhood | `0.4`